 If healthy lifestyle changes aren’t doing enough to get your testosterone to a healthy level, we have many treatment options that have a great success rate.
 If you notice you are feeling foggy or lethargic, and are not in the mood for sexual activity, it’s a good idea to get your hormone levels checked.
 These are all signs that you may have low testosterone.
 There are several ways you can increase your testosterone with our help.
 We do a comprehensive consultation with a physical examination, many different blood tests, and more to help you win the battle and find the best form of treatment for your special case.

 Some men choose to have testosterone injections in our clinic.
-We also have oral therapy that is super convenient, while some men decide to do transdermal hormone therapy, which is using a gel on your skin.
+We also have oral testosterone therapy that is super convenient, while some men decide to do transdermal hormone therapy, which is using a gel on your skin.
 But not to worry, we will determine which method is best for you and your lifestyle during your consultation.
 Don’t wait to get in touch with your doctor today.

 Are you worried about low testosterone negatively affecting your life?
 Book a free, no-obligation consultation with our men’s health experts.
 We offer the best therapies for low testosterone that meet all your needs.